For much of the past ten years, startup culture has been driven by a pretty simple logic:

 • What are the margins?

-Those questions now dominate boardrooms across Britain’s startup market.
+Those questions are now front and center in boardrooms across Britain’s startup market.

 • larger teams,